Spilling The Beans . . . About Beans

 Your stomach must secrete pepsin to digest globular proteins.
 Pepsin can function only in a highly acidic medium, which must be maintained for several hours.

 Ptyalin and other alkaline juices are required to digest starchy foods such as sweet potatoes.

 The typical sandwich requires both alkaline and acidic enzymes for digestion.
 Bread is starchy, and meats and nut-butters are high in globular protein.

 Acid and alkaline juices are secreted simultaneously in response to the incoming protein and starch, promptly neutralizing one another and leaving a weak, watery solution in the stomach.
 Proteins putrefy and starches/carbohydrates ferment.

-In order to protect itself from the toxic irritation of improperly combined meals, the colon secretes large quantities of mucus to entrap toxic particles before they damage the colon's lining.
+In order to protect itself from lectins and other irritants, the colon secretes large quantities of mucus to entrap toxic particles before they damage the colon's lining.
 When this occurs three times a day the colon becomes lined with a constant thick mucal lining.
 This lining slowly seeps toxins into the rest of the body.
-Worse yet, all this undigested food, mucus and gas expands parts of the colon unnaturally.
+Worse yet, all this undigested food, mucus and gas expand parts of the colon unnaturally.
 We call this diverticulitis (stretched out pockets of colon where food and bacteria remain for long periods of time).
 Diverticulitis can then lead to mega-colon, colitis, irritable bowel syndrome, and/or colon cancer.

 Aren't beans one of the most efficient sources of protein?

 "I would have to eat almost one and a half gallons of chopped watercress in order to get the protein I receive from ½ a cup of black beans.
 Isn't it more logical to have a diet that includes beans?"